 With business and industry focusing more and more on team participation to meet quality standards, the ability of teams to work effectively is critical to success.
 In order for intact teams to develop successfully and become productive, members must have a solid understanding of their team’s group processes.
 This training program helps team members assess their styles of interaction as well as their level of team development.
 These are key assessments that established teams need to consider before they can achieve maximum productivity.
 Senior adult and tuition waivers apply.
 Transcript available.

 Introduction to principles and skills of effective communication between individuals.
 Study of verbal and non-verbal channels, person perception, conflict resolution, listening and communication barriers.
 Individual and small group activities.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.

 This training covers an introduction to the terminology, tools, and methods of the Lean Six Sigma methodology for front-line staff/supervisors that will support improvement projects in your organization (not necessarily a pre-requisite for Green Belt level training).
 This training uses quizzes, structured presentations and hands on exercises to reinforce the tools and concepts taught in order to cultivate a strong foundation for the Lean Six Sigma methodology within your organization.
 Senior adult and tuition waivers apply.
 Transcript available.

 Course Fee: $89

 Making Meetings Work: How to Plan, Organize, Conduct Productive Meetings